 The Health Care Assistant Diploma Program is designed to provide students with opportunities to develop knowledge, skills and attitudes necessary to function effectively as frontline caregivers.
 Upon completion of the program, students will have the necessary training to become respected members of a healthcare team in community and facility settings.

 This program is based on the philosophy of promotion and maintenance of health, safety, independence, comfort, and well-being of individuals and families.
-Under the direction and supervision of a health professional, Ashton students will be trained to provide optimal person-centered care, focusing on promoting and maintaining the physical, emotional, cognitive, and social well-being of the clients/residents.
+Under the direction and supervision of a health professional, Ashton College students will be trained to provide optimal person-centred care.
+The focus is on promoting and maintaining the physical, emotional, cognitive, and social well-being of clients and residents.

 BC HCA Program Recognition Guide